 The continued danger after an earthquake are aftershocks, and there will be aftershocks.
 They are generally smaller than the first shock but sometimes aftershocks are bigger.
-When this happens, the semantical trick the scientists use for their terminology is that the largest shock is considered a Main Shock, while smaller quakes that contribute to the main shock are now called foreshocks.
+When this happens, the semantical trick the scientists use for their terminology is that the most significant shock is considered a Main Shock, while smaller quakes that contribute to the main shock are now called foreshocks.
 Faultlines that have been loaded by any shock at all are closer to fail than they were before these events began.

-Looking specifically at Secret History, reread everything Stein just said but instead of “faultline”, substitute with the name of someone who’s had an interaction with the lodge.
+Looking specifically at Secret History, reread everything Stein just said but instead of “faultline,” substitute with the name of someone who’s had an interaction with the Lodge.
 And every time you hear “earthquake” substitute with “timequake.”

-Every time one of us meets a lodge denizen, or we reach into one another’s worlds, our realities scrape against each other at a proverbial faultline and it becomes charged.
-Enough meetings like that, and the line between our realities will slip and a reality quake shakes up time.
+Every time one of us meets a Lodge denizen, or we reach into one another’s worlds, our realities scrape against each other at a proverbial faultline and it becomes charged.
+Enough meetings like that, and the line between our realities will slip, and a reality quake shakes up time.

 I’d have to say the original main shock in Twin Peaks, and the reason I’m so keen on this earthquake metaphor in the first place, occurred when volcanic (fire-based) activity in the Twin Peaks area formed Blue Pine and White Tail mountains.
-Deer Meadow Radio’s Mark Givens is fond of mentioning the Michner-style book Frost wanted to write as early as 1990 that would begin with the formation of the mountains and focus on the weird electrical energy that settled between them, so I feel good saying this was on Frost’s mind the entire time he was writing Secret History.
+Deer Meadow Radio’s Mark Givens is fond of mentioning the Michener-style book Frost wanted to write as early as 1990 that would begin with the formation of the mountains and focus on the weird electrical energy that settled between them, so I feel okay saying this was on Frost’s mind the entire time he was writing Secret History.